 This guide walks you through how to write these letters, what to include, and a few sample donation letters for the church for you to use readily.
 You’ll also learn how to launch a campaign online with tools built for churches.

-What Are Church Donation Letters?
+What are Church Donation Letters?

 Church donation letters are written requests for financial or in-kind support..
 They’re sent by mail, email, or handed out during services.
 You can use them to raise money for a church building, youth ministry, food bank, or holiday drive.